filipe-silva/FireflyIII.Net/generated/docs/CurrenciesApi.md

 <a id="storecurrency"></a>
 # **StoreCurrency**
-> CurrencySingle StoreCurrency (Currency currency)
+> CurrencySingle StoreCurrency (CurrencyStore currencyStore)

 Store a new currency